MarkBind/markbind/docs/userGuide/deployingTheSite.md

     <include src="screenshot.md" boilerplate var-alt="Add GitHub Token on AppVeyor" var-file="appveyorGithubToken.png" inline />

 1. Remember to click __Save__ at the bottom of the page.
-1. Add a `appveyor.yml`file at the root of your Markbind site's repository to instruct AppVeyor CI to build and deploy the site to Github Pages when you push to your repository.
+1. Add a `appveyor.yml`file at the root of your MarkBind site's repository to instruct AppVeyor CI to build and deploy the site to Github Pages when you push to your repository.
 More information on customizing `appveyor.yml` can be found in [AppVeyor documentation](https://www.appveyor.com/docs/appveyor-yml/).
 An example `appveyor.yml` file is given below:

     ```yml
     environment: